CStafford-14/anarchy-reforged-modpack/README.md

 - 1
 - 2

+- [ForgeHax](https://github.com/fr1kin/ForgeHax) by fr1kin.
+This mod is NOT included by default as it is a hacked client.
+While you are free to hack on our server, we cannot garuntee the stability of your client.
+Use with caution.

 ### Server-side Mods (Not included in the modpack, but used)
 - [Mc2Discord](https://www.curseforge.com/minecraft/mc-mods/minecraft2discord) by Denisd3d_
 - [QuickTeleports](https://www.curseforge.com/minecraft/mc-mods/quickteleports) by ist_meow